en_USEnglish

 Using fragments

 Fragments are reusable user interface components that can be incorporated into multiple activities.
-Fragments are useful for creating user interfaces flexible and modular, as they can be reused in different parts of the application.
+Fragments are useful for creating flexible and modular user interfaces because they can be reused in different parts of the application.

-To use fragments, you need to create a fragment class, define its user interface with XML code or using an integrated design tool like Android Studio, then add it to an activity using a fragment transaction.
+To use fragments, you need to create a fragment class, define its user interface with XML code or using a built-in design tool like Android Studio, and then add it to an activity using a fragment transaction.

 Interaction with system services